Kull-AG/kull-generic-backend/README.md

 ### File Download

-In your appsettings.json, set the field "ResultType" to "File":
+In your Settings File (appsettings.json or backendconfig.json) set the field "ResultType" to "File":

 ```json
     "FileDownload": {